Date of Birth

 In August 2013, White donated a number of items to the Supreme Court Library Queensland, including a Ceremonial Robe and full-bottom wig .

-View Papers by The Honourable Margaret J White AO
+View Papers by or relating to The Honourable Margaret J White AO